robiningelbrecht/statistics-for-strava/docs/getting-started/scheduling.md

 # Scheduling

-By default, for your data to be updated, you need to run the import and build commands manually.
+Your data only updates when the import and build commands are run.
-However, there are several ways to automate this process.
+If you have configured the [daemon](https://statistics-for-strava-docs.robiningelbrecht.be/#/getting-started/installation?id=docker-composeyml) container, these commands will run automatically.
+Alternatively, you can implement your own mechanism to perform these updates without relying on the built-in daemon container.

 ## Using the built-in crontab on your host system